ClubBoss/Poker_Analyzer/content/mtt_pko_strategy/v1/theory.md

 Common mistakes
 - Ignoring coverage: calling too tight versus short covered bounties or too loose when you are the covered target.
-- Flatting multiway OOP to “trap” a short bounty and creating bad SPR; shove or fold instead.
+- Flatting multiway OOP to "trap" a short bounty and creating bad SPR; shove or fold instead.
 - Vanity big_bet_75 when covered and without size_up_wet equity; gives away your bounty.
 - Bluff 4-betting into tight ranges without blockers or coverage advantage.
 - Over-bluffing turns when your own bounty is attractive; pools snap wider there.